-I will try to inform him thoroughly in regard to this matter.
-Creditably to perform one's task is not always easy.
-OR, To perform one's task creditably is not always easy.
+I will try to thoroughly inform him in regard to this matter.

+To creditably perform one's task is not always easy.

-This rule of order is in strict accordance with the best usage, although it is habitually neglected by careless writers and sometimes deliberately violated by good writers and speakers who choose to defy it.
+1 This rule of order is in strict accordance with the best usage, although it is habitually neglected by careless writers and sometimes deliberately violated by good writers and speakers who choose to defy it.